tivac/modular-css/docs/rollup.md

 ### `json`

-Boolean to determine if JSON files should be output at the end of compilation.
+Boolean/String to determine if JSON files containing all exported classes & values should be output.
+If set to `true` will write out to a file named `exports.json`.
+If a `String` will write out to that file name.
 Defaults to `false`.

 ### `map`